rosix-ru/django-quickapi/README.md

 **Notes**

-*This is application tested on Django 1.4/1.5*
+*This is application tested on Django 1.4,1.5 and 1.6